We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission Here’s our process.

-Ear infections may be more common in children than in adults, but grown-ups are still susceptible to these infections.
-Unlike childhood ear infections, which are often minor and pass quickly, adult ear infections are frequently signs of a more serious health problem.
+Ear infections may be more common in children than in adults, but adults are still susceptible to these infections.
+Unlike childhood ear infections, which are often minor and pass quickly, adult ear infections can sometimes signal a more serious health problem.

-If you’re an adult with an ear infection, you should pay close attention to your symptoms and see your doctor.
+If you’re an adult with an ear infection, it’s a good idea to pay close attention to your symptoms and talk with your doctor.

 There are three main types of ear infections.
 They correspond to the three main parts of the ear: inner, middle, and outer.